Interpreting the strong clustering of ultra-diffuse galaxies by halo spin bias: Relating the clustering of UDGs to spin bias

 Next, we construct a light cone from simulation snapshots that match the comoving volume and redshift ranges of the SDSS survey, incorporating all relevant observational selection effects.
-These include redshift-dependent incompleteness (due to the magnitude limit), spatial variations in survey completeness, K-corrections, and other survey-specific biases \citep{Li2006AGNclustering,mengMeasuringGalaxyAbundance2024}.
+These include redshift-dependent incompleteness (due to the magnitude limit), spatial variations in survey completeness, and K-corrections. \citep{Li2006AGNclustering,mengMeasuringGalaxyAbundance2024}.
 Following \citetalias{Zhang2025UnexpectedClustering}, we select galaxies with $M_{\rm r} \in [-24,-16]$ and with redshifts $z\in [0,0.2]$ as our complete sample.
-We generate 10 mock catalogs with randomized observer positions and lines of sight to estimate cosmic variance.
+To overcome periodic repetition in stacked simulation boxes, we apply the random tiling scheme \citep{Blaizot2005MoMaFMock}.
+This allows us to generate multiple independent mock catalogs from a single simulation.
+We generate 10 mock catalogs, set by random tiling, with randomized observer positions and lines of sight to estimate cosmic variance.
+We do not consider the effect of fiber collisions in our mock catalogs, as the observational clustering measurements we compare to are revised to account for this effect.
 As shown in Fig.~\ref{fig:Mock_2pcf}, the projected cross-correlation functions (PCCFs) with respect to the full galaxy sample, as measured for model galaxies in different intervals of $M_{\rm r}$, show good agreement with the SDSS observations, although the model slightly over-predicts the amplitude of the one-halo terms on small scales.
 Here, the observational PCCFs of the SDSS/DR7 galaxy sample are estimated using the technique described in \citet{liDependenceClusteringGalaxy2006}.